EmergencyAccess/Emergency-Blocker-Dialer-Tools/README.md

 By using this software, you agree that you are doing so at your own risk.
 The authors and contributors of this project are not responsible for any damages, data loss, or other issues that may arise from the use of this software.
 It is provided "as is" without warranty of any kind, either express or implied. **You are solely responsible for ensuring that the software meets your needs and for any outcomes resulting from its use.**

 **Important Notice:**
-The Emergency Dialer app is only validated on the tested setup.
+The Emerg-Call-Dialer app is only validated on the tested setup.
 You should be aware of each dial you make and terminate any unintended calls before they are forwarded to Public Safety Answering Points (PSAPs).